 Quest Prerequisites are anything that act as a gate to entry.
 These can be mechanical or lore related, such as: you must have a Skill Mastery or Effect type, you must be of a certain faction, or have completed some other task.
 The prerequisites are entirely up to you, but the harder a quest is to accept, the less likely it is to be completed.

 Quest Description is the main body of the Quest.
 You must explain what exactly must be done in the Quest in order to complete it.
 These prerequisites can be as specific as you like, but play by the spirit of the rules: don’t make Quests so vague that any writing could complete them.
-It should be specific enough that if I read the posts of a completed Quest I could tell what the objective of the Quest was.
+It should be specific enough that if someone read the posts of a completed Quest they could tell what the objective of the Quest was.
 If you’re unsure if your quest is too vague, try adding in a few more details.
 If you try to cheat the system, you will face OOC consequences.